Ebazhanov/linkedin-skill-assessments-quizzes/python/python-quiz.md

     print("There is no one in the pool.")
 ```

+Also see Question 85 for the same question with different answers.

 #### Q20.
 Which statement does NOT describe the object-oriented programming concept of encapsulation?

 - [ ] It protects the data from outside interference.